-- 2. Incorporate the Lower Susquehanna Heritage Greenways Management Plan into Cecil County Mobility Friendly Design Standards in Perryville and Port Deposit, Maryland - WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner Staff will participate in the Mobility and Transit Friendly Design Standards Studies and provide technical assistance as needed.
-Staff will provide assistance as requested to Cecil County and their consultant to support the work begun in FY 2002 with North East, to develop and adopt mobility friendly design standards. - 3.
-Transit Service, Between Harford and Cecil Counties-Filling the Gap
+3. Incorporate the Lower Susquehanna Heritage Greenways Management Plan into Cecil County Mobility Friendly Design Standards in Perryville and Port Deposit, Maryland

+WILMAPCO STAFF PARTICIPANT: Heather Dunigan, Principal Planner, David Gula, Principal Planner Staff will participate in the Mobility and Transit Friendly Design Standards Studies and provide technical assistance as needed.
+Staff will provide assistance as requested to Cecil County and their consultant to support the work begun in FY 2002 with North East, to develop and adopt mobility friendly design standards.

+4. Transit Service, Between Harford and Cecil Counties-Filling the Gap

-WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner, Heather Dunigan, Principal Planner Staff will work with the Maryland Department of Transportation and Maryland Transit Administration in collaboration with Harford and Cecil counties, BMC, and DTC in seeking short-term means to improve connections between existing transit services in Harford and Cecil Counties; thereby "filling the gap" for transit riders traversing the Harford and Cecil County lines.
+WILMAPCO STAFF PARTICIPANT: David Gula, Principal Planner, Heather Dunigan, Principal Planner

+Staff will work with the Maryland Department of Transportation and Maryland Transit Administration in collaboration with Harford and Cecil counties, Baltimore Metropolitan Council (BMC), and Delaware Transit Corporation (DTC) in seeking short-term means to improve connections between existing transit services in Harford and Cecil Counties; thereby "filling the gap" for transit riders traversing the Harford and Cecil County lines.
 The objectives of this effort are to examine near-term improvements that: 1) link the existing local transit service offered in Harford and Cecil Counties, 2) serve longer regional transit needs to Baltimore and Wilmington through extension of commuter bus service or better interface with existing commuter bus and rail service, and 3) improve communication regarding availability of local and regional transit services and how such linkages between the services can be made.
+As needed, staff will provide assistance to update the commuter ridership model to show past trends in ridership, current ridership, and projected ridership and will take into account county to county workflow and rail use potential that may be affected by lack of parking, including analysis of the full market, both north and south bound, with Baltimore and Philadelphia as endpoints.

-4. Cecil County Bicycle Plan
+5. Cecil County Bicycle Plan